 This post is a writeup of a POC I did with Bazel and Svelte.
-The Bazel rules are still considered experimental, but I have a working Bazel build with Svelte compilation, Sass compilation and Rollup bundling.
+The Bazel rules are still considered experimental, but I have a working Bazel build with Svelte compilation and Rollup bundling.

 First of all, what is Bazel?